nathanial/emacs/DynlibPlan.md

    `LegacyCleanupPlan.md` Phase entries with the new status.

-**Exit criteria:** All targeted tests pass, documentation merged, release notes prepared. `--with-rust-dynlib` becomes the default in nightly builds once both platforms are stable.
+**Exit criteria:** All targeted tests pass, documentation merged, release notes prepared.
+Nightly builds ship with the Rust loader enabled everywhere.

 ### Phase 4 – Cleanup & Default Flip (2 days)
 1. Remove the legacy C implementation, leaving only the Rust variant.